BlakeWills/OpenTelemetry-Demo/docs/AuthenticationServiceInstrumentation.md

     });
 ```

 Here, we're calling `AddOpenTelemetry()` to register the OpenTelemetry services in our `IServiceCollection`.
-We then call enable tracing by calling `.WithTracing(...)` with a delegate to configure a `TracerBuilderProvider` according to our requirements.
+We then enable tracing by calling `.WithTracing(...)` with a delegate to configure a `TracerBuilderProvider` according to our requirements.
 In this case, we're keeping it simple and enabling AspNetCore instrumentation, so we get a span for each incoming HTTP request, and we're exporting those spans to the console.

 Start debugging and send a request to the WeatherApi to invoke the `AuthenticationService`, and then take a look at the console logs.